doc-metrix/contributing/README.md

 - 	formula, including variable descriptions
 -	  notes
 - 	metric classification
-- 	vendor support
 -	  reporting devices
 - 	references for additional information

-For additional information, see the JSON [schema](https://github.com/doc-metrix/schema) and see the [specification generator](https://github.com/doc-metrix/generator-doc-metrix-spec) which creates a scaffold to expedite specification writing.
+For additional information, see the JSON [schema](https://github.com/doc-metrix/schema) and see the [documentation generator](https://github.com/doc-metrix/generator-doc-metrix-doc) which creates a scaffold to expedite documentation writing.

 ===
 #### Versioning

-All specifications should have versions.
-A specification should be initialized with version `0.0.0`.
-Any updates to the specification should be tagged.
+All documentation should have versions.
+Documentation should be initialized with version `0.0.0`.
+Any updates to the documentation should be tagged.

 ``` bash
 $ git tag -a <major.minor.patch> -m "Version."